FCF Co., Ltd.: History

 In 2019 FCF placed a stalking horse bid following the bankruptcy of Bumble Bee Foods, they already held a 25% stake in the company.
 In 2020 they successfully acquired Bumble Bee Foods.

 A 2020 Greenpeace report linked FCF to illegal fishing and forced labor.

 Facilities

 FCF owns processing plants in Ghana and Papua New Guinea.
 Their fishing bases are mostly in Pacific Island Nations but they also have bases in Mauritius, Cape Town, South Africa, and Montevideo, Uruguay.

 Organization

-FCF has six main operational units:
+FCF has Seven main operational units: